MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 ### Create a working hour daily recurrence

 Starting 20 May 2021, Bob decides to work with Contoso all week from 8:00 AM to 5:00 PM.
-He's going to stop working here on 15 July, 2021.
+He's going to stop working here on 15 July 2021.

 **Request**